Part II of II. (Read Part I here.)

 What you’re thinking: “That software isn’t better for (particular task) TODAY, than my handy legal pad, because I don’t know how to use it, and don’t care to learn.”

-Why it’s B.S.: This particular problem comes in two different forms: dismissing tools as inferior when not proficient in their use immediately, and refusing to consider the full capabilities of new technology by judging the whole based on testing one element of it.
+Why it’s B.S.: This particular problem comes in two different forms: 1) dismissing a tool as inferior if you can’t be proficient immediately, and 2) refusing to consider the full capabilities of new technology based on testing one element of it.

 You’ve worked hard to get where you are.
 You sacrificed, you learned lessons, and you put together a system that has worked for you.
 After all that, do you really want to be complacent when someone in your firm approaches you with a new idea?
 Being comfortable is one of the most unfortunate aspects of success.
 We talk about how much we desire it, how much we enjoy stability, and how we’re really working to be comfortable.
 However, in the modern business world, with intense competition invading all aspects of business, comfort is the enemy.